-- The Office of Human Research Protections - The Study Monitoring Committee
+- The Office of Human Research Protections

+- The Study Monitoring Committee

+- National Institutes of Health/Division of AIDS (DAIDS)/National Institute for Allergy and Infectious Disease (NIAID)

 Once your personal health information is disclosed to others outside of UPHS or the School of Medicine, it may no longer be covered by federal privacy protection regulations.
 Data are reported to the sponsor on Case Report Forms that identify you by your unique study number and not your name, date of birth or medical record number.
 Information regarding your health, such as side effects of the study drug you experience will be reported only by code number.
 All samples collected for analysis will be labeled with your study number, visit number and date of your visit.